 Many men find they get anxious before the appointments.
 This is natural.
-It may help to get support from family, friends or a support organisation (see pages 131 to 136).
+It may help to get support from family, friends or a support organisation.
+We list some helpful organisations on pages 117 to 122.
 You can also call the Macmillan Support Line on 0808 808 00 00.